fatihky/COVID-19-Diagnose-Tool/README.md

 # Introduction

 # Data Availablity
 Data is so important for Machine Learning based tasks.
-The data that we feed the deep learning model is currently largest public medical image dataset about COVID-19 which is Joseph Paul Cohen's <a href="https://github.com/ieee8023/covid-chestxray-dataset">covid-chestxray-dataset</a> [[0]](https://github.com/Goodsea/SARS-CoV-2-Diagnose-Tool#References).
+The data that we feed the deep learning model is currently largest public medical image dataset about COVID-19 which is Joseph Paul Cohen's covid-chestxray-dataset [[0]](https://github.com/Goodsea/SARS-CoV-2-Diagnose-Tool#References).
 Also we use CheXpert Dataset [[1]](https://github.com/Goodsea/SARS-CoV-2-Diagnose-Tool#References) and concatenate with covid-chestxray-dataset.

 # Installation